Borrower Grace Periods

 - You can be sued.

-For more information and to learn what actions to take if you default on your loans, see the Department of Education’s Default Resolution Group Web site.
+For more information and to learn what actions to take if you default on your loans, visit the Collections website for the Department of Education.